adikpetoaleton/lwc-playground/README.md

 # Smart Thumbnail LWC (Selectable Items)

+This is basically a nice looking selectable items component with a flip side card to display additional details.

 1. This version can only be used within an Omniscript
 2. It takes a json array as its main input (see below)
 3. The selected item(s) are saved in the data json of the Omniscript
 4. It supports the following customization:

    + Single or Multiple selection Mode
-   + SLDS icons (specific images to come in a future version)
+   + SLDS icons
    + Container Card Border (e.g. Parent Card of the child Thumbnails)
    + Container Card Title

-**Here is the json array for the input; and the fields label need to match that structure:**
+5. Here is the json array for the input; and the fields label need to match that structure
 ```
    "whateverNodeNameHere": [
       {